codespell-project/actions-codespell/README.md

-# Flake8 with GitHub Actions -- including annotations for Pull Requests
+# Codespell with GitHub Actions -- including annotations for Pull Requests

-This GitHub Actions runs flake8 over your code.
+This GitHub Actions runs codespell over your code.
-Any warnings or errors will be annoted in the Pull Request.
+Any warnings or errors will be annotated in the Pull Request.

 ## Usage

 ```
-uses: TrueBrain/actions-flake8@master
+uses: peternewman/actions-codespell@master
 ```

 ### Parameter: path

-Indicates the path to run `flake8` in.
+Indicates the path to run `codespell` in.
-This can be useful if your project is more than Python code.
+This can be useful if your project has code you don't want to spell check for some reason.

-This parameter is optional; by default `flake8` will run on your whole repository.
+This parameter is optional; by default `codespell` will run on your whole repository.

 ```
-uses: TrueBrain/actions-flake8@master
+uses: peternewman/actions-codespell@master
 with:
   path: src
 ```